sephbin/obsidian/GM - Campaigns/The Pretty Things/To Publish or not to Publish.md

 How do players travel?
 	The majority of the scenario is played in the Camiguin camp, where characters can get about by foot.
-There is a civilian dingy available once the characters travelling from <can't remember> arive, and a jeep with petrol  to drive to the nearest town and back (this jeep may need to be repaired before it can be used).
+There is a civilian dingy available once the characters travelling from Jagna arrive, and a jeep with petrol  to drive to the nearest town and back (this jeep may need to be repaired before it can be used).
 It should be difficult for the characters to escape.
 Who or what is the law?
 	The military and army as an institution is the law.
 If players are playing certain characters, they are the law, and are only beholden to lawful consequences if after the events of the scenario.
 Alternatively, there are enough soldiers on the island, with decent moral bearings, that they will apprehend a player character if they feel rights have been wronged.
 Where are their medical facilities and what are they capable of?